adestefa/textTREK/README.md

 # Prolouge
 ==========

-Your name is Dr. Walter Landen you are part of a expedition to an uncharted island.
+Your name is Dr. Walter Landen, you are part of a expedition to an uncharted island.
 Until five years ago, no one knew it existed.
-A rather large block of land about twenty miles across in the South Pacific.
+A rather large block of land in the South Pacific, two thousand-six hundred miles west from Mexico's coast.

 It was discovered by your colleague James Waters, who was a bit of a celebrity in the archaeology community for discovering the island, until he went missing.